alejobaenam/Heuristics-VRPTW/README.md

 # VRPTW Heuristics

 This repository contains solutions to the **Vehicle Routing Problem with Time Windows (VRPTW)**, utilizing various heuristic approaches to solve the problem.
 The goal of the project is to **minimize the number of vehicles** required to service all the customer locations, and in the case of ties (same number of vehicles), **minimize the total travel distance**.
+The instances are located in the folder called **VRPTW Instances**.

 The project consists of four main deliverables, each focusing on different algorithmic strategies.
 The aim is to explore various methods for solving this complex optimization problem using heuristics.